MicrosoftDocs/azure-reference-other/studio-module-reference/group-categorical-values.md

     > [!NOTE]
     >
     > This default level value is applied to all values that cannot be mapped.
-If you accidentally included columns that you did not intend to map, the value coudl be applied to all values in the columns.
-Therefore, check that column selection i accurate before processing.
+If you accidentally included columns that you did not intend to map, the value would be applied to all values in the columns.
+Therefore, check that column selection is accurate before processing.

 6. For **New number of levels**, type a number that indicates the total number of new categories (levels), including the default level for unmapped values.